Elliotisnt/bretton-woods-decay/README.md

 A quarterly macro indicator monitoring system that tracks structural changes in US dollar hegemony.

+A quarterly macro indicator monitoring system that tracks structural changes in US dollar hegemony.
+Focused on empire decline rather than market crashes.
+Indicators are lagging, but give more signal than my noisy twitter feed.
+Will use for consideration of shifting retirement composition from FXAIX to FTIHX.

 ## What It Is

 This tool tracks seven slow-moving structural indicators that might signal a shift in dollar dominance: